 For this Kumquat Chicken recipe I have decided to pan fry the boneless skinless chicken thighs before slicing them.
 I then made a quick and simple sauce to pour over the chicken.
 Love the way the dish turned out!

-- Marinade chicken with soy sauce, Szechuan peppercorn, and salt for 20 minutes.
+- Marinade chicken with soy sauce, Szechuan pepper, and salt for 20 minutes.
 Combine all sauce ingredients in a small bowl.

 - Remove and when cool enough to handle, slice into ½-inch strips.
 Place on a plate.
 Cover with aluminum foil to keep it warm.

-- Heat the remaining teaspoon of canola oil in a small saucepan.
+- Heat the remaining 1 tablespoon vegetable oil in a small saucepan.
 Sauté mince garlic for about a minute.
 Pour in sauce mixture.
 The sauce will become thick and bubbly very quickly.

 - Stir in sliced kumquats and immediately turn off heat.
 Add sesame oil.